ACUCyS-CTF/acucys-ctf.github.io/docs/ctf/2025-jingleshells/steganography/the-spectrogram-secret/index.md

 # The Spectrogram Secret

 Basic challenge details:
-- Difficulty: Easy
+- **Difficulty**: Easy
-- Points: 50 (static)
+- **Points**: 50 (static)
-- Resources: Click Here
+- **Resources**: Click Here
-- Hints: None
+- **Hints**:None

-Challenge Description: Santa's enjoying a quiet beach Christmas when a strange holiday tune washes ashore.
+**Challenge Description**: Santa's enjoying a quiet beach Christmas when a strange holiday tune washes ashore.
 It sounds ordinary - maybe even peaceful - but something feels off beneath the surface.
 The ocean hums, the air crackles, and a secret rides the sound itself.
 Listen closely, trust your instincts, and see what this festive waveform is really saying.

 Made and submitted by: Rashmi Ramanayake on behalf of Legion Offensive Security